College of Agriculture and Life Sciences Administrative Support Staff

 BARBARA McBREEN, communications specialist; specializes in feature stories, video communications, photography and works on marketing projects for the College of Agriculture and Life Sciences and the Iowa Agriculture and Home Economics Experiment Station.
 Writes and edits feature stories, news releases, online content, publications, exhibits and videos.
 She also works with media to provide content, sources and information on college activities and advises and consults with faculty and staff on marketing and media opportunities.

 ANN Y. ROBINSON, science writer and communications specialist; covers research stories and projects for the College of Agriculture and Life Sciences and the Iowa Nutrient Research Center.
-Writes news releass and feature, edits and coordinates administration of the INRC website.
+Writes news releases and feature stories, edits and coordinates administration of the INRC website.
 Advises and consults with faculty and staff on communications issues and opportunities.

 MELEA REICKS LICHT, director of alumni relations; is the editor of STORIES, a twice-a-year alumni magazine, and STORIES Online, a monthly alumni e-newsletter.
 Coordinates communications and events to engage college alumni.
 Co-manages social media efforts for the college and publicizes and oversees alumni awards and events.
 Advises and consults with faculty and staff on communications issues, especially as it relates to alumni relations.